 PPM is not Project Business Automation

-SAP PPM clearly is an attempt at Project Business Automation, trying to create an integrated business system for project-driven business.
-The premise of the category is to eliminate the silos of applications and data that Project Businesses typically use in favor of one platform that incorporates key Project Business functions, including:
+It is important to know that SAP PPM is not a Project Business Automation system.
+PBA eliminates the silos of applications and data that Project Businesses typically use in favor of one platform that incorporates key Project Business functions, including:

 Adeaca has been working in the PBA space for 15 years with many great customers using our PBA solution.
-Be sure that PBA and PPM are not the same thing.
+PBA and PPM are not the same thing.

 When to use SAP PPM

 Knowing when SAP PPM makes sense for your company requires the answer to a few simple questions.